postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

 ### Security Rulesets

-We will breakdown the security rulesets into six categories:
+We will breakdown the security rule sets into six categories:

 * [Global security field should properly enforce security](#global-security-field-should-properly-enforce-security)
 * [Reusable security schemes are not defined within components](#reusable-security-schemes-are-not-defined-within-components)